Eclipse Theia vs. VS Code OSS

 Conclusion

 We have to keep in mind that Code OSS has never been explicitly designed or intended to be a platform for custom tools, while this use case is the primary focus of Eclipse Theia.
-This makes the comparison partly “unfair”: Criteria such as extensibility, adaptability and an open governance are primary goals for a platform project, but not necessarily for a tool product.
+This makes the comparison partly “unfair”: Criteria such as extensibility, adaptability, and open governance are primary goals for a platform project, but not necessarily for a tool product.
 Don’t get us wrong: we love VS Code as a generic and extensible code editor.

-As a platform, however, Eclipse Theia clearly outperforms Code OSS in terms of extensibility, adaptability and the open, vendor-neutral governance.
 When considering available features, it obviously depends on the specific project requirements.
 If you need something as compatible and similar to VS Code as possible, Code OSS might be a good choice.
 However, please note that Code OSS is not the same as VS Code.
-Several features, such as Live Share or Remote Container Support, are not available in the open source version and this gap might be growing in the future depending on the strategy of Microsoft
+Several features, such as Live Share, Remote Container Support, or CoPilot, are not available in the open-source version, and this gap might continue growing depending on Microsoft’s strategy.

-If you do not want to provide a complete tool, but rather a feature that users can install into their existing code editor, the choice is much simpler: you probably want to provide a VS Code extension.
+If you do not want to provide a complete tool but rather a feature that users can install into their existing code editor, the choice is much simpler: you probably want to provide a VS Code extension.
 They can be installed in VS Code (OSS) and Eclipse Theia, so you will target the maximum audience with your offering.

 Jonas, Maximilian & Philip